 As this plant requires high humidity, misting helps keep the plant healthy.

 To increase the humidity, another option is to place a tray of moist gravel under the plant.

 Soil and Transplanting

 Plant the discolor vine in rich potting soil with extra humus.

-Ensure the soil offers fast drainage and repot the plant every two years.
+Ensure the soil offers fast drainage and repot climbing begonia every two years.

 The begonia vine plant does not need grooming, but trimming helps shape the plant as it grows on a pole or trellis or in a hanging basket.

 How to Propagate Rex Begonia Vine Cissus Discolor

 As the plant rarely flowers, buying seeds is the only way to obtain them.

 Take the cuttings when grooming the plant in the early spring or late autumn.